 An observation is an information transfer process, as Shapere says.
-The process can be regarded as consisting of three parts: source of information - cause; path of information transferring - chain of causal interaction; and reception of information - effect of the interaction chain on receptor.
+The process can be regarded as consisting of three parts: source of information - cause; path of information transferring - chain of causal interaction; and reception of information effect of the interaction chain on receptor.
 So, correspondingly, there could be, in principle, three kinds of causal models about an entity: (1) models about the cause; (2) models about the process; and (3) models about the reception.
 The first kind of model could be either about internal structure of an entity or about the structural relation between the entity and other objects.
-The second kind could be about a process or a chain of interaction happening on receptors or the output-end of the experimental system.
+The second kind could be about a process or a chain of interactions between the entity and other objects.
+The third kind would describe the process of interaction happening on receptors or the output-end of the experimental system.
 It is worth mentioning that the classification is relative.
 Usually a model would mainly focus on one part, but it could also describe the other two parts.
 A structure model about a spatial relation between the entity and other objects could be taken as describing a time process between them as well.
 Here I shall discuss the first two kinds of models to show how they fulfil their purposes.